-National partnerships play a foundational role in the dairy checkoff's work and its mission to drive dairy sales and trust by working with, and through, food and beverage industry leaders both domestically and internationally.
-These partnerships focus on immediate and long-term sales opportunities with a concentrated focus on product, menu and packaging innovation along with advertising.
+National partnerships play a foundational role in the checkoff's work and its mission to drive dairy sales and trust by working with, and through, food and beverage industry leaders both domestically and internationally.
+These partnerships focus on immediate and long-term sales opportunities with a concentrated focus on product, menu, and packaging innovation along with advertising to help drive dairy trust and relevancy.